satyamtiwari06/Kubernetes-Security-Testing-using-DVWA/README.md

-# Kubernetes Security Testing using DVWA
+# Kubernetes Security Testing using DVWA 🔐

 ## Project Overview
-This project focuses on hands-on Kubernetes security testing by deploying a deliberately vulnerable web application (DVWA – Damn Vulnerable Web Application) on a Kubernetes cluster using Minikube.
-The objective is to simulate real-world web attacks in a containerized environment and analyze security risks in cloud-native systems.
+This project demonstrates **hands-on Kubernetes security testing** by deploying a deliberately vulnerable web application (**DVWA – Damn Vulnerable Web Application**) on a Kubernetes cluster using **Minikube**.
+The primary goal is to simulate real-world web attacks in a containerized environment and analyze security risks in **cloud-native systems**.

+This project is designed for **learning, experimentation, and portfolio demonstration**.

 ---

-## Implementation Summary
+## Key Highlights

 - Deployed DVWA on Kubernetes using custom YAML manifests
-- Configured and managed a local Kubernetes cluster using Minikube
+- Set up and managed a local Kubernetes cluster using Minikube
 - Exposed the application using Kubernetes Services
-- Performed security testing on a live containerized workload
+- Simulated real-world web attacks in a containerized setup
-- Analyzed runtime and networking security risks in Kubernetes
+- Analyzed Kubernetes networking and runtime security risks

 ---

 ## Attack Vectors Demonstrated

-The following real-world vulnerabilities were tested:
+The following vulnerabilities were successfully tested:

 - SQL Injection
 - Cross-Site Scripting (XSS)
 - Command Injection

-These attacks were executed against DVWA running inside Kubernetes to understand how application-layer vulnerabilities impact cloud-native deployments.
+These attack scenarios help understand how traditional web vulnerabilities translate into serious risks in cloud-native deployments.

 ---

 ## Kubernetes Architecture

-> Architecture diagram is included in this repository.
+> The complete architecture diagram is included in this repository.

 ![Kubernetes Architecture](architecture.jpg)